-Assigning code names/numbers for participants that will be used on all research notes and documents possession of the researcher.
+• Assigning code names/numbers for participants that will be used on all research notes and documents

-Keeping notes, and any other identifying participant information in a locked file cabinet in the personal incidents.
+• Keeping notes, and any other identifying participant information in a locked file cabinet in the personal possession of the researcher.

-Participant data will be kept confidential except in cases where the researcher is legally obligated to report specific study, you may contact the researcher whose contact information is provided on the first page.
+Participant data will be kept confidential except in cases where the researcher is legally obligated to report specific incidents.